GeotrekCE/Geotrek-admin/docs/installation.rst

    curl https://packages.geotrek.fr/install.sh | bash

-If you don't want to use a local database, you could run the following command instead.
+If you don't want to use a local database, you can run the following command instead.
 This will prevent the script to install PostgreSQL server locally.
 Don't forget to enable PostGIS extension in your remote database before installation.